Eamon Collins: Witness evidence against Thomas Murphy

-In May 1998 Collins gave evidence against leading republican Thomas "Slab" Murphy, in a libel case Murphy had brought against the Sunday Times, over a 1985 article naming him as the IRA's Northern Commander.
+In May 1998, Collins gave evidence against leading republican Thomas "Slab" Murphy, in a libel case Murphy had brought against the Sunday Times, over a 1985 article naming him as the IRA's Northern Commander.
 Murphy denied IRA membership, but Collins took the witness stand against him, and testified that from personal experience he knew that Murphy had been a key military leader in the organisation.
 Murphy subsequently lost the libel case and sustained substantial financial losses in consequence.

-After giving his testimony Collins had said in the court-room to Murphy "No hard feelings Slab".
-However, soon after the trial Collins' home was attacked and daubed with graffiti calling him a "tout", a slang word for an informer in Irish Republican circles.
-Since his return to Newry in 1995 his home there had been intermittently attacked with acts of petty vandalism, but after the Murphy trial these intensified in regularity and severity, and another house belonging to his family in Camlough, in which no one was resident, was destroyed by arson.
+After giving his testimony, Collins had said in the court-room to Murphy "No hard feelings Slab".
+However, soon after the trial, Collins' home was attacked and daubed with graffiti calling him a "tout", a slang word for an informer in Irish Republican circles.
+After his return to Newry in 1995 his home there had been intermittently subjected to acts of petty vandalism, but after the Murphy trial these intensified in regularity and severity, and another house belonging to his family in Camlough, in which no one was resident, was destroyed by arson.
 Threats were made against his children, and they faced persecution in school from elements among their peers.
 Graffiti threatening him with murder was also daubed on the walls of the streets in the vicinity of the family home in Newry.

 Death

 Collins was beaten and stabbed to death in his 45th year by an unidentified assailant(s) early in the morning of 27 January 1999, whilst walking his dogs near the Barcroft Park Estate in Newry along a quiet stretch of country lane at Doran's Hill, just within sight of Sliabh gCuircin (Camlough Mountain).
 His body also bore marks of having been struck by a car moving at speed.
 The subsequent police investigation and Coroner's Inquest commented upon the extremity of weaponed violence to Collins' head and face used during the attack.

 Rumoured reasons behind the murder were that he had returned to Northern Ireland in breach of the IRA's banning order, and further he had detailed IRA activities and publicly criticized in the media a multiplicity of Irish Republican paramilitary splinter groups that had appeared after the Provisional IRA's 1994 ceasefire, and that he had testified in court against Murphy.
 Gerry Adams stated the murder was "regrettable", but added that Collins had "many enemies in many places".

-After a traditional Irish wake, with a closed coffin necessitated due to the damage to his face, and a funeral service at St. Catherine's Dominican Church in Newry, Collins' body was buried at the city's Monkshill Cemetery, not far from the grave of Albert White, a Catholic former Royal Ulster Constabulary Inspector, whose assassination he helped to organise in 1982.
+After a traditional Irish wake, with a closed coffin necessitated due to the damage to his face, and a funeral service at St. Catherine's Dominican Church in Newry, Collins' body was buried at the town's Monkshill Cemetery, not far from the grave of Albert White, a Catholic former RUC inspector, whose assassination he helped to organise in 1982.